The Best Sloppy Joes

 • Freezer: Cool completely, then add to freezer containers (one big batch or individual portions), label and date, and freeze for up to 4 months.
 Thaw overnight in the refrigerator.

-• BBQ sauce.
-Your favorite barbecue sauce (or my favorite bbq sauce, based on Sweet Baby Ray’s) can be added instead of ketchup for a smoky version of a classic Joe.
+• Barbecue sauce.
+Your favorite barbecue sauce (or my favorite barbecue sauce, based on Sweet Baby Ray’s) can be added instead of ketchup for a smoky version of a classic Joe.

-• Spicy: If you love some heat, throw in a tablespoon of ancho chili powder, a teaspoon of ground cumin, or a half teaspoon of chipotle powder.
-Or, splash on your favorite hot sauce to taste.
+• Spices: Dress up your sloppy joes with garlic powder, onion powder, or any other flavors you love.
+If you want heat, throw in a tbsp of ancho chili powder, a tsp of ground cumin, or a half teaspoon of chipotle powder.
+Or, splash on your favorite hot sauce.
+Season with kosher salt to taste.

 • Slow cooker: In a skillet, brown the ground beef.
-Drain well and add the bottom of a slow cooker.
+Drain well and add the bottom of a crock pot.
 Add all the other ingredients (except the buns), cover, and cook on LOW for 6-8 hours, or HIGH for 3-4 hours.

-• Casserole: For a fork-friendly version, try my One Pot Sloppy Joe Casserole.
+• Casserole: For a fork-friendly version, try my Sloppy Joe Casserole Recipe.

-Manwich is a specific food product that is marked at Sloppy Joe filling.
+Manwich is a specific food product that is marked as Sloppy Joe filling sold at the grocery store.
 However, as many commenters will attest, you needn’t open that can of Manwich ever again.
 This recipe is easy and delicious and miles ahead of Manwich!

 More quick dinner ideas